 Already built to Interstate standards, the section of U.S. 52 between Lexington and Winston-Salem was initially submitted to the American Association of State Highway and Transportation Officials (AASHTO) as Interstate 185.
-That designation however, was rejected on May 30, 2003 during their annual Special Committee on Route Numbering meeting.
+That designation however was rejected on May 30, 2003 during their annual Special Committee on Route Numbering meeting.
 Interstate 285 first appeared in North Carolina’s Strategic Highway Corridors map as of November 12, 2004.

-After several tries by the state of North Carolina, the American Association of State Highway and Transportation Officials (AASHTO) approved the signing of Interstate 285 along the U.S. 52 freeway between Lexington and Winston-Salem during the week of September 5, 2005.1 Their approval, coupled with approval by the FHWA granted in 2004, paved the way for NCDOT officials to post Future Interstate 285 signs along the corridor.
-The only hurdle preventing the highway from officially joining the Interstate system at the time were $2.5 million in upgrades to the highway needed, including shoulder improvements .
+Following several tries by the state of North Carolina, AASHTO approved the signing of Interstate 285 along the freeway on U.S. 52 between Lexington and Winston-Salem during the week of September 5, 2005.1 This decision, coupled with approval by the Federal Highway Administration (FHWA) granted in 2004, paved the way for NCDOT officials to post Future I-285 signs along the corridor.
+The only hurdle preventing the highway from officially joining the Interstate system at the time were $2.5 million in needed shoulder improvements .
 Completion of that project was slated for 2011, at which time Interstate 285 was to be signed.1